Jessica Fraser Trip Report: Victoria Falls, Botswana & South Africa 2019

-The group then had a fabulous dinner at their hotel: the hallowed Victoria Falls Hotel.
-The colonial grandeur it exudes is one-of-a-kind; even if our guests stay elsewhere, we always recommend a visit!
+The group then had a fabulous dinner in the Livingstone Room.
+The iconic Victoria Falls Hotel offers excellent services.
+The colonial grandeur of this historical hotel is one-of-a-kind; even if our guests stay elsewhere, we always recommend a visit!

 Day 2 & 3 – Savuti Camp

 The following morning, Jessica and crew departed on a scheduled charter flight via Kasane, Botswana for their next destination: Linyanti.
 The Savute Marshes, Savute Channel, and the Linyanti River are the defining feature of this wildlife reserve.
 The fresh water attracts a lot of big game, especially large herds of elephant, which is great for observing exciting animal interactions!
 There’s also the option of taking a boat ride on the Linyanti River – great for birdwatching!

 Jessica and crew were staying at Savuti Camp.
 She took an immediate liking to the beautiful canvas and thatch design of the rooms and common area.
 Additionally, the camp has great amenities, including a nicely chilled pool.
 The views of the wildlife and Savute Channel from their tents were unforgettable.
 They ended their stay with both a surprise Bush lunch and a boma dinner.